deck9/input/docs/input-types/no-interaction.md

 -   For any informational content that doesn't require user input

 ::: warning Note
-Since No Interaction blocks don't collect any data, they won't appear in your submission results.
+Since Information Blocks don't collect any data, they won't appear in your submission results.
 They're purely for communication with your users.
 :::